 - You may begin using your own personal skin care products after 2 weeks.
 If irritations occur, wait a few more days before proceeding with products again.

-Contact our office today to schedule your complimentary consultation with one of our skin specialists to discuss your options for CO2 laser facial-resurfacing procedures.
+Contact our office today to schedule your consultation with one of our skin specialists to discuss your options for CO2 laser facial-resurfacing procedures.

 Non-Surgical Laser Treatment

 - Ablative Laser Treatments

 - Ablative vs. Non-Ablative Lasers